IGE-numerique/ige-calcul/schedulers/slurm/slurm.md

              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 51    calcul helloMPI  chekkim  R       0:02      1 ige-calcul1
 ```
-PS: When using interactive mode, it is mandatory to use  srun for python script and the adapted ressources
+3. Interactive mode

+For interactive mode  you should use the srun/salloc commands
 An equivalent to the job.sh should be
 ```
 srun --mpi=pmix -n 4 -N 1 --account=cryodyn --mem=4000 --time=01:00:00 hello_mpi
 ```

+4. Job Accounting

 Interestingly, you can get near-realtime information about your running program (memory consumption, etc.) with the sstat command